oneapi-src/level-zero-spec/scripts/core/PROG.md

   such as the number of input streams.
 - Command queues provide (near) zero-latency access to the device.
 - Command lists are mostly associated with Host threads for simultaneous construction.
-- Command list encodeing can occur independently of command queue submission.
+- Command list appending can occur independently of command queue submission.
 - Command list submission can occur to more than one command queue.

 The following diagram illustrates the hierarchy of command lists and command queues to the device: